graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Append {fieldName} to {path}.
 - Let {argumentValues} be the result of {CoerceArgumentValues(objectType, field, variableValues)}
-- If {field} provides the directive `@stream`, let {streamDirective} be that directive.
-  - Let {initialCount} be the value or variable provided to {streamDirective}'s {initialCount} argument.
-  - Let {resolvedValue} be {ResolveFieldGenerator(objectType, objectValue,
-    fieldName, argumentValues)}.
-  - Let {result} be the result of calling {CompleteValue(fieldType, fields, resolvedValue, variableValues, path, subsequentPayloads, asyncRecord)}.
-  - Return {result}.
 - Let {resolvedValue} be {ResolveFieldValue(objectType, objectValue, fieldName, argumentValues)}.
 - Let {result} be the result of calling {CompleteValue(fieldType, fields,